 Perfectly even skin tone is hard to achieve.
 Your skin color, or pigment, is produced by cells called melanocytes.
 These cells can become damaged in many ways, including too much sun exposure, and leave you with a mottled complexion or white spots on your skin.
-White spots are caused by a lack of pigmentation and can signal conditions such as eczema, a yeast infection or vitiligo.
-Methods for restoring the pigment to your skin vary with the severity of your condition.

 Video of the Day

 Visit a dermatologist if you notice white spots on your skin that do not go away on their own.
 According to the Mayo Clinic, these areas of depigmentation can stem from easily resolved situations such as eczema or a fungal infection.
 Vitiligo and psoriasis are more challenging skin diseases that can cause you to lose pigment.
 They can be treated but not cured.

 Apply a moisturizing lotion to the dry, itchy white spots on your skin if you have been diagnosed with eczema, also known as dermatitis.
 Try not to use products with heavy scents or those that are abrasive in nature.
 The Mayo Clinic explains that white spots caused by dermatitis can be eliminated through the careful use of hypoallergenic toiletries.
 You can find nonprescription, unscented lotions at drugstores or mass merchandisers.

 Apply antifungal creams if a yeast infection has caused your skin to form unusual areas of pigmentation.
 Infections of this type called are called tinea versicolor and are treated with topical medications by prescription, as directed by your doctor.